vokal/angular-antacid/README.md

 ```

-Current options and their defaults, configure as shown above
+Below are current options and their defaults, which can be configured as shown above:

-### trackWhen
+### Track When

 `when.long = { min: 75, max: 60000 };`